Randal Grichuk

 “We were definitely working from a position of depth and we had multiple teams contact us about that,” Atkins said.
 “Now we’ll have to look and backfill for Dominic.
 He had an incredible year for us.
 We expect him to have another incredible year and it will be for another team.
 It was a very tough loss for us.
 It’s the overall depth and guys that are in our system that we feel strong about that can help – then some of the players that are in the market as well.”[10]

 Meanwhile, the 22-year-old Greene represented a project for the Cardinals’ development staff.
 A seventh-round pick in 2013 out of Santa Monica (Calif.)
 High School, Greene posted a 5.29 ERA over 132 2/3 innings for Double-A New Hampshire and was named to the Eastern League all-star team in 2017.
-Baseball America ranked him as Toronto’s seventh best prospect.
+Baseball America ranked him as Toronto’s seventh-best prospect.

 “When you look at him, you’re not going to like his numbers, but he’s a legit 95 to 98 (mph) type,” Mozeliak said.
 “He could give us some versatility as a starter or reliever.”[11]

-Green was primarily held back by his lack of control.
+Greene was primarily held back by his lack of control.
 In 501 1/3 minor-league innings, he had walked 226 batters while striking out 377.
 However, his arm strength led Mozeliak to compare Green to Alcantara, whom the Cardinals had just traded as one of the key pieces in the deal for Ozuna.

 “Same sort of arm strength,” Mozeliak said.
 “When you look at their stats, Sandy’s been a little better.
 But too high a walk rate and too low of a strikeout rate – odd for someone who throws hard.”[12]